Nintendo seen reluctant on radical shift as Wii U worries deepen

-Unlike rivals Microsoft Corp (MSFT.O) and Sony Corp (6758.T), whose recently released XBox One and PlayStation 4 have seen strong sales, the creator of "Super Mario" has resisted pressure to open up game development to other firms.
+Unlike rivals Microsoft Corp and Sony Corp, whose recently released XBox One and PlayStation 4 have seen strong sales, the creator of "Super Mario" has resisted pressure to open up game development to other firms.

 Nintendo relies on the popularity of its franchises, such as Mario and Zelda, to drive sales of its hardware.
 Some analysts say Nintendo is missing out, however, by not releasing a version of its games for smartphones or tablets, which now exceed 1 billion in use and account for a rising proportion of games played.